wasmCloud/wasmcloud-dev-site/content/reference/host-runtime/capabilities.md

 - [example providers](https://github.com/wasmCloud/examples/tree/main/provider) for additional sample code.

-Capability contracts (and their associated IDs) are ope,, and any organization is free to create implementations of them.
+Capability contracts (and their associated IDs) are open, and any organization is free to create implementations of them.
 We believe a healthy wasmCloud ecosystem includes multiple implementations, from multiple vendors, of capability contracts, including those with `wasmcloud:`-prefixed IDs.
 In fact, wasmCloud has created multiple implementations of some of its own contracts.

 ### Building a Provider